-In the late nineties, Marvin’s son Fred H. became a partner and we are now working on some more transition as David has retired and Marvin and Fred Jr. are also getting closer to retirement.
+In the late nineties, Marvin’s son Fred H. became a partner, David retired, and we are now working on some more transition as Marvin and Fred Jr. are also getting closer to retirement.
 Fred Jr.’s son Dan works full-time on the farm and is looking forward to being a partner and his younger brothers are showing an interest as well.

 For more history, you can read Fred’s story about our barn collapse in 2013 here.